 I need you to engage in the process and ask questions but allow me to support you

 I don’t expect you to accept everything I say as gospel.
-I want you to ask questions and learn about your body to the point where you feel comfortable and trusting in the treatment plan we make together.
+I want you to ask questions and learn about your body to the point where you feel comfortable and trust in the treatment plan we make together.
 That dialogue helps both of us to gain a better understanding of what is happening for you.
 I will do everything I can to help you have confidence in my suggestions and recommendations but there is no point in proceeding if you are not open to trying something new.

 I’m not here to tell you what to do, but to educate you on your options and support you in your choices